Acoma Sky City

 Schedule

-Visitation hours are 9am-5pm.
-Daily pueblo guided tours are held every hour on the half hour, beginning at 9:30am and last tour at 3:30pm.
+Currently closed due to Covid.
+Normally guided tours are held every hour on the half hour, beginning at 9:30am and last tour at 3:30pm.
 There is an admission fee which includes a camera permit, though photography is restricted.
-Tip – Call ahead to confirm whether they are open.
+Tip – Call ahead to confirm hours and dates of operation: 800-747-0181.

 Key Links